-In all the above convenience notations, <n> and <m> are Site Numbers of the component, as described in the Address Table for the shelf.
+In all the above convenience notations, <N> and <M> are Site Numbers of the component, as described in the Address Table for the shelf.
 Site Type 00h ("PICMG Board") corresponds to board, 01h ("Power Entry") - to pem and 04h ("Fan Tray") - to fan_tray.
-In CompactPCI systems, the OEM-defined site type C5h ("CompactPCI Power Supply") corresponds to power_supply.
+In both ATCA and CompactPCI systems, the OEM-defined site type C5h ("CompactPCI Power Supply") corresponds to power_supply.